 Sergeant Howlett was killed on what became known in the North African campaign as “Black Saturday”, the 13th June 1942, when the Guards Brigade was forced, with heavy casualties, to abandon Knightsbridge Box, a defensive position around Tobruk during the Battle of Gazala.

-He is commemorated on the Alamein Memorial in Egypt, and in Thame on the war memorial and St Marys Church honour board.
+2657295 Sergeant Maurice Horatio Howlett, Coldstream Guards has no known grave and is commemorated on the Alamein Memorial in Egypt.
+He is remembered in Thame on the war memorial and St Marys Church honour board.

 The Thame Remembers Cross was delivered to Alamein Memorial, Alamein, Egypt on 19th February 2018 by David Bretherton (Thame Remembers)